-Land Transaction Tax (LTT) is the Welsh property-transfer tax that replaced Stamp Duty Land Tax in Wales on 1 April 2018.
-It is administered by the Welsh Revenue Authority under the Land Transaction Tax and Anti-avoidance of Devolved Taxes (Wales) Act 2017 ("LTTA 2017"), which created a free-standing Welsh property-transfer-tax regime with its own statute, rate tables, reliefs, return mechanism, and tribunal route.
+Buy a property in Wales and the tax you pay on the purchase is Land Transaction Tax (LTT), not Stamp Duty Land Tax.
+The difference is not cosmetic: the rates, the higher-rate bands for second homes, the reliefs and even the filing deadline are all set by a separate Welsh statute, and reading across from the English rules will cost you.
+LTT replaced SDLT in Wales on 1 April 2018, and the Welsh Revenue Authority administers it under the Land Transaction Tax and Anti-avoidance of Devolved Taxes (Wales) Act 2017 ("LTTA 2017"), a free-standing regime with its own rate tables, reliefs, return mechanism and tribunal route.
 SDLT does not apply anywhere in Wales.

-This master guide walks every part of the Welsh LTT regime as it operates in 2026/27: main residential rates and bands; higher residential rates for additional-property purchases; the retained-but-modified multiple dwellings relief; non-residential rates; the main reliefs; returns and filing under LTTA 2017 s.44; cross-border transactions; the General Anti-avoidance Rule.
-Each section links outward to the dedicated cluster page for deeper depth.
+What follows is how LTT works in 2026/27: the main residential rates and bands, the higher residential rates for additional-property purchases, the retained-but-modified multiple dwellings relief, the non-residential rates, the main reliefs, returns and filing under LTTA 2017 s.44, cross-border transactions, and the General Anti-avoidance Rule.

 Property-transfer tax in Wales was devolved under the Wales Act 2014, which gave the Senedd power to set Welsh LTT rates and bands from 1 April 2018.
-The Welsh Government enacted LTTA 2017 to set up the substantive tax, and the Tax Collection and Management (Wales) Act 2016 to set up the Welsh Revenue Authority and the administrative framework.
-From 1 April 2018, SDLT ceased to apply to any Welsh land transaction, and LTT applied instead.
-Northern Ireland did NOT receive a parallel devolution: NI continues to use SDLT under FA 2003.
+The Welsh Government then enacted LTTA 2017 to create the tax itself, and the Tax Collection and Management (Wales) Act 2016 to stand up the Welsh Revenue Authority and the administrative framework.
+From 1 April 2018, SDLT stopped applying to any Welsh land transaction and LTT applied instead.
+Northern Ireland did not get a parallel devolution: it still uses SDLT under FA 2003.

 The four-nation property-transfer-tax landscape as it now stands: